-Note: P: Projected; Source: CRISIL Research
+Note: E: Estimated, P: Projected; Source: CRISIL MI&A

 Internet penetration: India has witnessed a dramatic surge in internet users, fueled largely by cheaper smartphones and 4G connectivity.
-The internet penetration, as a percentage of total population, was approximately 60% in Fiscal 2021 compared to less than 30% in Fiscal 2016.
-CRISIL expects the total number of internet subscribers in India to increase from 795 million as of December 31, 2020, to 1,000 million in Fiscal 2025, resulting in internet penetration of approximately 75%.
-In calendar year 2021, Internet penetration in urban areas has crossed 100% and in rural areas, the penetration is still below 40%.
-However, the number of data subscribers in rural areas almost tripled to 308 million subscribers as of December 31, 2020, compared to 111 million subscribers as of March 31, 2016.
-(Source: TRAI)
+The internet penetration, as a percentage of total population, was approximately 62% in Fiscal 2022 compared to nearly 33% in Fiscal 2017.
+CRISIL expects the total number of internet subscribers in India to increase to 1,000 million in Fiscal 2025, resulting in internet penetration of approximately 75%.